 A special subcategory of sprains includes those involving ligaments above the ankle itself.
+This is normally the result of a combination of the foot being turned out and everted at the same time.
 This type of sprain is known as a high ankle sprain and typically occurs among athletes, especially those in contact sports like hockey.
-In many cases, this type of sprain is accompanied by a fracture of the joint itself.

 Typical events that can give rise to an ankle sprain include:

 Falling awkwardly in a way that causes the ankle to twist while you are off balance;

 Landing awkwardly after a jump and twisting the ankle while trying to recover your balance;